Convert EPID Images

 In particular, under the Dose pull down is the “Show Dose” function which can be used here to display the RMU of a converted file.
 Use this function to check the current calibration of a 10x10 cm field.
 You might want to include a 10x10 field with each case to test the stability of the EPID system for example if you are not individually calibrating images.
 The center of a converted test image should hold the monitor units used to make the image.

 You will need a deconvolution kernel to convert integrated fields back to in air fluence.
 You probably should take all your data at the same EPID SID (source image distance).
 There may be some variation between centers and some small changes with the calibration of the EPID.
 Therefore you probably should perform your own kernel fit periodically as needed.
 See the reference at the end of this manual.
-After the deconvolution of square open fields, the RMU values in the center of the fields should reflect the in air collimator scatter factor normalized to 10x10.
+After the deconvolution of square open fields, the RMU values in the center of the fields should be the in air collimator scatter factor normalized to 10x10 time the monitor units.
+Generally, you can think of the rmu as an effective monitor unit normalized to the calibration field size which is usually 10x10 cm.

 Output factor = Sp X Sc